NuticusJarius/Terminus/megaStuffy.md

 In the control center next to Stamin-up.\
 ![alt text](images/img17.png)\
 \
-On the bridge conecting the seatower to engineering.\
+On the bridge connecting the sea tower to engineering.\
 ![alt text](images/img18.png)\
 \
 In the mining tunnels by the Gobblegum machine.\